 TechZerg is reader supported.
 When you purchase through links on our site, we may earn a commission.

-The best gaming headset is very important to the PC gamer.
-It’s a mix of fantastic headphone and a microphone in one convenience piece that can turn a fun video game time into a wholly immersive experience.
+The best gaming headset is very important to PC gamers.
+It’s a mix of fantastic headphones and a microphone in one convenient piece that can turn a fun video game time into a wholly immersive experience.

 The BlackShark V2 Pro is lightweight, weighing just 320g and the noise cancellation is beyond amazing.
 The sound quality is incredible, as well as the battery life.
 Razer did boast 24-hour battery life, which was about right during testing.
 The 24-hour battery life under heavy use is fully chargeable for around three hours.
 You also get an automatic Power Saving feature that can shut down the headset after various selectable minutes.